RasaHQ/starter-pack-intentless-policy/README.md

     nlu_abstention_threshold: 0.9
 ```

-## Configuring other policies to work together with the intentless policy
+## Configuring other policies to work together with the Intentless Policy

 For any rule-based policies in your pipeline, set `use_nlu_confidence_as_score: True`.
 Otherwise, the rule-based policies will always make predictions